Alassane Pléa: 2020–21 season

 Pléa scored his first goal of the season in a 3–1 Bundesliga victory over FC Köln on 3 October 2020.
 On 3 November, Pléa scored a hat-trick in a 6–0 rout of Shakhtar Donetsk away in the group stage of the Champions League.
 The result was the club's largest victory in competition history.
 He scored another two Champions League goals in a 2–3 group stage loss against Inter Milan on 1 December 2020; he was denied a hat-trick and a equalizing goal by the video assistant referee in the final minutes of the match.

 2021–22 season

 On 13 August 2021, Pléa scored the first goal of the Bundesliga campaign in a 1–1 draw against Bayern Munich.

+PSV Eindhoven

+On 17 July 2025, Pléa signed for Dutch side PSV Eindhoven on a three-year deal.

 International career

-Born in France, Pléa is of Malian descent.
+Born in France, Pléa is Malian by descent.
 He is a France youth international having represented his nation at under-18, under-19, under-20 and under-21 levels.
 He played with the under-19 team at the 2012 UEFA European Under-19 Football Championship.

-In November 2018, Pléa was called up into the senior team for the first time after the injury-enforced withdrawal of Anthony Martial and Alexandre Lacazette for the games against Netherlands and Uruguay.
+In November 2018, Pléa was called up into the senior team for the first time after the injury-enforced withdrawal of Anthony Martial and Alexandre Lacazette for the games against the Netherlands and Uruguay.
 He made his debut against the latter replacing Olivier Giroud in the 80th minute of a 1–0 home win.

+In December 2023, he was included in a provisional list for the Mali national team squad for the 2023 Africa Cup of Nations.